Wuthering Heights (song)

-"Wuthering Heights" is a song by English singer Kate Bush, released as her debut single on 20 January 1978 through EMI Records.
-Inspired by the 1847 Emily Brontë novel of the same name, the song was released as the lead single from Bush's debut studio album, The Kick Inside (1978).
-It peaked at number one on the UK Singles Chart for four weeks.
-It also reached the top of the charts in Australia, Ireland, Italy, New Zealand and Portugal.
-With this song, Bush became the first female artist in the United Kingdom to achieve a number-one single with a self-penned song.
+"Wuthering Heights" is the debut single by the English singer-songwriter Kate Bush, released on 20 January 1978 through EMI Records.
+It was released as the lead single from Bush's debut album, The Kick Inside (1978).
+It uses unusual harmonic progressions and irregular phrase lengths, with lyrics inspired by the 1847 novel Wuthering Heights by Emily Brontë.
+Bush wrote it in a single evening at the age of 18.

+"Wuthering Heights" has spent 14 weeks in the UK singles chart and spent 4 weeks at No. 1 in March 1978.
+This made Bush the first female artist to achieve a number-one single with an entirely self-written song.
+It also reached the top of the charts in Australia, Ireland, Italy, New Zealand, and Portugal.

-"Wuthering Heights" received widespread critical acclaim and continues to be highly regarded; in 2016, Pitchfork named it the fifth-greatest song of the 1970s, and in 2020, The Guardian ranked it as the 14th-best UK number-one single.
-The song has been certified Platinum by the British Phonographic Industry (BPI), for sales and streams of over 600,000 units in the United Kingdom.
-A remixed version of the song, featuring re-recorded vocals, was included on Bush's first compilation album, The Whole Story (1986).
-This version appears as the B-side to her 1986 single "Experiment IV".
+In 2016, Pitchfork named "Wuthering Heights" the fifth-greatest song of the 1970s.
+In 2020, The Guardian ranked it as the 14th-best UK number-one single.
+It is certified platinum in the UK for sales and streams of over 600,000 units.
+A remix featuring rerecorded vocals was included on Bush's first compilation album, The Whole Story (1986), and included as the B-side to her 1986 single "Experiment IV".

-Writing
+Composition

-Bush wrote the song aged 18, within a few hours late at night on 5 March 1977.
+Bush wrote "Wuthering Heights" aged 18, in a few hours late at night on 5 March 1977.
 She was inspired after seeing the 1967 BBC adaptation of the 1847 novel Wuthering Heights.
-She then read the book, and also discovered that she shared her birthday with author Emily Brontë.
+She subsequently read the novel and discovered that she shared her birthday with its author, Emily Brontë.

-"Wuthering Heights" is sung from the perspective of the Wuthering Heights character Catherine Earnshaw, pleading at Heathcliff's window to be allowed in.
+"Wuthering Heights" is sung from the perspective of the Wuthering Heights character Catherine Earnshaw, a ghost pleading at Heathcliff's window to be allowed in.
 It quotes Catherine's dialogue, including the lyrics "I'm so cold", "let me in", and "bad dreams in the night".
-Cathy is in fact a ghost, which the listener may only realise upon reading the novel.
-Critic Simon Reynolds described it as "Gothic romance distilled into four-and-a-half minutes of gaseous rhapsody".
+The critic Simon Reynolds described it as "Gothic romance distilled into four-and-a-half minutes of gaseous rhapsody".
+The music and lyrics establish a duality between the real world and the afterlife.
+The real world is associated with the past tense and a tonic of A major, whereas Cathy's afterlife is associated with the present tense and a tonic of D♭ major.
+The song also uses unusual harmonic progressions and irregular phrase lengths.

 Bush recorded her vocal in a single take.
-The guitar solo is played by Ian Bairnson, who said that he initially disliked the tone for many years due to "purely guitarist reasons".
-Engineer Jon Kelly said he regretted not placing the solo louder in the mix.
+Her performance uses manipulations in soft palate to produce changes in vocal timbre, a technique popular among Indian playback singers and in Peking opera.
+The guitar solo is played by Ian Bairnson, who said that he initially disliked the tone for many years for "purely guitarist reasons".
+Bairnson played the solo with a broken arm.
+The engineer, Jon Kelly, said he regretted not placing the solo louder in the mix.
 The production team, with Bush, began mixing at midnight and stayed until "five or six in the morning".